filhodanuvem/Gandalf/README.md

 ```

-with Gandalf you can write similars methods that use regex pattern, see below:
+with Gandalf you can write similar methods that use regex pattern, see below:

 ```php
 <?php